 Cluster Headache Causes

-The exact cause of cluster headaches is not fully understood, but researchers believe that a combination of genetic, neurological, and environmental factors may play a role.
+The exact cluster headache causes are not fully understood, but researchers believe that a combination of genetic, neurological, and environmental factors may play a role.

 Cluster Headache Symptoms